 A newly appointed faculty committee has started meeting at a brisk pace to create new forms of master’s degrees and certificate programs that will be available at the planned Detroit Center for Innovation.

-President Mark Schlissel appointed 21 faculty members and administrators to the Detroit Center for Innovation Curriculum Development Committee.
+21 faculty members and administrators were appointed to the Detroit Center for Innovation Curriculum Development Committee.
 The committee of 17 regular and four ex-officio members began meeting weekly recently to formulate curricula that are interdisciplinary and focused on the emerging needs of the Detroit regional economy.

 The committee has representatives from UM-Dearborn, UM-Flint and the Ann Arbor campus’ College of Engineering, LSA, School of Information, School of Education, Gerald R. Ford School of Public Policy, Stephen M. Ross School of Business, Penny W. Stamps School of Art and Design, A. Alfred Taubman College of Architecture and Urban Planning, Law School, School for Environment and Sustainability, Rackham Graduate School, Institute for Social Research, University Library, Center for Academic Innovation, Center for Entrepreneurship, and Office of the Provost and Executive Vice President for Academic Affairs.